SQL Server Data Masking with DbDefence

 One real-time data protection solution that I would like to recommend is DbDefence, which offers a one of kind three-prong approach to protect SQL Server databases like no other single product in the market:

-1. Transparent Data Encryption to protect data at rest and when backed up.
+1. Transparent Data Encryption to protect relational database data at rest and when backed up.

 2. DbDefence can configure your database to be a 100% Blackbox.
-This functionality in DbDefence completely locks down the database from being able to browse the database objects (tables, stored procedures, functions, etc.) and not access the data set outside of approved applications.
+This Zero Trust model in DbDefence completely locks down the database from being able to browse the database objects (tables, stored procedures, functions, etc.) and not access the data set outside of approved applications.

-3. Data Masking, is a middle ground option between the first two offerings where you still enable Transparent Data Encryption to protect the data at rest online and in backups, but also mask data in sensitive columns to hide the data from administrators, analysts and Power Users, whereas authorized users or applications access the original data.
+3. The Data Masking solution, is a middle ground option between the first two offerings where you still enable Transparent Data Encryption to protect the data at rest online and in backups, but also mask data in sensitive columns to hide the data from administrators, analysts and Power Users, whereas authorized users or applications access the original data.

 DbDefence three pronged security consisting of Transparent Data Encryption, Data Masking and 100% Blackbox

-New Data Masking functionality from DbDefence includes the following security features:
+New Data Masking techniques from DbDefence includes the following security features:

-• Dynamic Data Masking (DDM) - The Dynamic Data Masking feature is for particular fields to protect sensitive data outside of approved business applications
+• Dynamic Data Masking (DDM) - The Dynamic Data Masking algorithms are for particular fields to protect sensitive data and intellectual property outside of approved business applications

 • No Code Changes - No code changes or new application development in your apps or stored procedures for the masked columns.
 There is no ALTER TABLE or ALTER COLUMN code that needs to be executed in your production environments.